ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ```

 # Optional: Innate Limitations
 Your GM may allow you to take on limitations to your character which give you more character points to buy innate features with!
 The "points returned" line of each limitation describes how many points you are given back by taking a limitation.
 You may only take 10 points worth of limitations unless your GM says otherwise.
+Limitations are numbered for convenience.

+1
 ```
 Name: Soulbound
 Points Returned: 2 points
 Description:
 You are bound to one creature.
 When this creature takes damage you may choose to take the damage instead.
 You die instantly if your soul bound creature dies.
 ```
+2
 ```
 Name: Poor vision
 Points Returned: 6 points, 3 points if neutralized by glasses
 Description:
 You have a -5 to sight based perception and investigation checks, and disadvantage on attacks against creatures who are more than 60 feet away from you.
 ```
+3
 ```
 Name: Weak build
 Points Returned: 3 points
 Description:
 Your carrying pushing and pulling capacity is divided in half
 ```
+4
 ```
 Name: Substance Addiction
 Points Returned: 8 points if substance is illegal and corruptive, 6 points if only illegal or corruptive, 4 points if not illegal or corruptive
 Description:
 You have a strong substance addiction.
 You gain a level of exhaustion if you do not consume your substance of choice at least once every 48 hours.
 ```
+5
 ```
 Name: Mentally Unwell
 Points Returned: 4 points
 Description:
 You start with one madness from the AccursedJournal.md.
 This madness cannot be cured, only suppressed or temporarily cured.
 You may overcome this madness eventually by consulting with your GM, in that case you keep all the points returned by this limitation.
 ```
+6
 ```
 Name: Obsessive Compulsion
 Points Returned: 10 points if debilitating obsession, 5 points if disrupting obsession
 Description:
 You have an obsessive compulsion to do something, and must succeed a DC 18 wisdom saving throw to resist doing it when the opportunity arises.
 An obsession is debilitating if it completely puts you out of operation for a long period of time (at least 10 minutes) such as feeling the need to check all locks within a home multiple times, an obsession is disruptive if it simply wastes a single turn such as having to count an entire pile of beans that is tossed in front of you.
 ```
+7
 ```
 Name: Supernaturally mannered
 Points Returned: 5 points
 Description:
 You cannot enter a home unless invited in, or some similar restriction (unable to lie, unable to steal, etc)
 ```
+8
 ```
 Name: Damage vulnerability
 Points Returned: 5 points
 Description:
 You are vulnerable to one type of damage, meaning you take twice the amount of damage dealt to you when it is the type of damage you are vulnerable to.
 ```
+9
 ```
 Name: Nervous personality
 Points Returned: 2 points
 Description:
 Whenever you make a charisma check make a DC 12 wisdom saving throw.
 On a failure you have a -2 to your charisma check.
 You have disadvantage on this saving throw if you find the creature you are making a charisma check against attractive.
 ```
+10
 ```
 Name: Unpersuasive
 Points Returned: 8 points
 Description:
 You are exceptionally bad at persuading, intimidating, deceiving, and acting in front of others.
 You have a -5 to all charisma checks.
 ```
+11
 ```
 Name: Amputee
 Points Returned: 8 for arm and leg, 6 for arm, 4 for leg
 Description:
 One or more of your limbs has been removed.
 With only one arm you may only wield weapons one handed, and with only one leg your walking speed is halved, even with a prosthetic leg.
 ```
+12
 ```
 Name: Poor temper
 Points Returned: 4 points
 Description:
 Whenever you or someone you love takes damage equal to 25% of your or their hitpoints roll will against the damage sustained divided by two.
 On a failure you enter a rage state where you are only capable of using your movement moving towards and attacking the creature who damaged you or your loved one.
 This rage state ends whenever the creature dies or retreats, or when you drop to 0 hitpoints.
 ```
+13
 ```
 Name: Mute
 Points Returned: 4
 Description:
 You are incapable of speaking, but still understand spoken and written languages that you know
 ```
+14
 ```
 Name: Blind
 Points Returned: 10 points
 Description:
 You are completely blind, you automatically fail any checks related to sight and cannot see.
 You automatically succeed on checks against spells that require you to see them to take an effect (such as hypnotic spiral)
 ```
+15
 ```
 Name: Cowardice
 Points Returned: 6